Conventional Prompt Strike: Submarine option

 In January 2012, the Pentagon stated that the CPS launch platform would be submarine-based.
 However, practical efforts to develop the CPS system were delayed by fears of accidentally starting a nuclear conflict.
 In February 2014, the U.S. Navy solicited proposals for two-year industry trade studies to test the feasibility of developing a hypersonic submarine-launched intermediate-range conventional CPS weapon.
 The Navy specified that the effort was a study to evaluate technology options, not to develop a system-level specific CPS solution.
 The Navy stated that it would be interested in awarding one or two 13-month technology evaluation contracts, each worth around US$5 million.

+Conventional Prompt Strike

 The Conventional Prompt Strike successfully tested a rocket motor for ship and submarine-launched cells in June 2021.
 The Army/Navy Common-Hypersonic Glide Body was successfully tested in 2020.
-The U.S. Navy awarded Lockheed Martin a contract to integrate the Conventional Prompt Strike weapon system onto the Zumwalt-class destroyer in February 2023.
+The U.S. Navy awarded Lockheed Martin a contract to integrate the Conventional Prompt Strike weapon system onto the s in February 2023.

 Foreign responses

 People's Republic of China

+According to Taylor Fravel, China has expanded its nuclear arsenal in response to fears of U.S. conventional prompt strike capabilities.
 The People's Liberation Army (PLA) began developing a long-range hypersonic missile, the DF-ZF rocket-boosted hypersonic glide vehicle, in the 2010s.
 Seven flight tests — with one failure — were conducted from January 2014 through 2016.
 It likely entered service by October 2019.